jdemeyer1/teslaModel3PDConfig/README.md

 The next day, I wanted to disconnect the charging plug from the Model 3.
 When I pulled on it, it would not come out.
 NOTE: the charging plug is locked in place.
 After I turned on the Model 3, it unlocked the charging plug and I was able to remove the it.
 Alternative, press and hold the button on the charging plug to release the lock.

+### Locked Car Acknowledgement
+After the Model 3 locks, it flashes its lights and toots its horn.
+Having this acknowledgement occur early in the morning could be annoying.
+This is configurable.
+From the Touchscreen, select Controls -> Locks.
+Disable the Lock Confirmation Sound.

+### Autopilot
+While I was out for a drive, I attempted to engage Autopilot.
+I discovered Autopilot is delivered in a disabled state.
+That is, Autopilot is installed but could not engage.
+I think this is a good thing.
+I recommend driving the car a few miles to get a feel for its behaviors.

+From the Touchscreen, select Controls -> Autopilot.
+Enable Autosteer (Beta).
+I agree and support the warnings and recommendation from Tesla on using this feature.
+I strongly recommend reading about the various settings available in Autopilot before using it.
+I strongly recommend learning to drive the Model 3 without Autopilot so that you are prepared and confident should something unexpected occur.